Tour Details at a glance

 Day 1 Thimpu

-Arriving into Paro this morning, we will transfer to the capital Thimpu before an afternoon of sightseeing.
+Arriving into Paro this morning, we will be transferred 1.5 hours drive to the capital Thimpu before an afternoon of sightseeing including the National Memorial Chorten, Zorig Chusum (painting school) and Tashichhodzong, the monastery/fortress of Thimpu.

 Day 2 Punakha

-We spend the morning visiting more of the fascinating sights of the small capital city before driving to Punakha via the Dochula Pass.
-Weather permitting, we will experience amazing views of the majestic Himalayas before descending into the picturesque Punakha Valley.
+We spend the morning visiting more of the fascinating sights of the small capital city before driving to Punakha (3 hours) via the Dochula Pass at 3050m.
+Weather permitting, we will experience amazing views of the majestic Himalayas before descending into the picturesque Punakha Valley and visiting the Chimi Lakhang ('temple of the divine madman').

 Day 3 Punakha

 A full day of exploration of the beautiful Punakha Valley today.
-We visit the stunning Punkaha Dzong and other beautiful and interesting monasteries including the Khamsum Yuelley Namgel Chorten & the Chimi Lakhang ('temple of the divine madman').
+We visit the stunning Punkaha Dzong and the Khamsum Yuelley Namgel Chorten.
+We will picnic by the river and try our hand at a spot of archery - Bhutan’s no. 1 favourite sport.
+We also have the option of a 1.5 hour rafting trip down the Mo Chu river.

 Day 4 Phobjikha